-Bullying Prevention "A student is being bullied when he or she is exposed, repeatedly and over time, to negative actions on the part of one or more other students" (Olweus, 1993).
-Bullying behavior is meant to hurt another person and is carried out by someone who is seeking power or control over another person.
+Bullying Prevention "A student is being bullied when he or she is repeatedly exposed to negative actions on the part of one or more other students" (Olweus, 1993).
+Bullying behavior is meant to hurt another person and is carried out by someone seeking power or control over another person.
 There are three forms of bullying - physical, emotional, and social.
 Various resources are available for students, parents, school staff, administrators, and community members to assist in bullying prevention.

-Under Arizona’s driver license law, minors are eligible to receive a class G license if they successfully complete an approved driver education program or have a parent or guardian certify that they received 30 hours of supervised driving practice, 10 of those at night, and have had a learner’s permit for five months.
+Under Arizona’s driver's license law, minors are eligible to receive a class G license if they complete an approved driver's education program or have a parent or guardian certify that they received 30 hours of supervised driving practice, 10 of those at night, and have had a learner’s permit for five months.
 Completing an ADE-approved program satisfies the driver’s license law.

 Students receive 30 hours of classroom instruction;